QuentinRa/blog.quentinra.dev/maths/r/syntax/variables.md

 ## Print a variable

 In R, every line is an expression.
-And if the result of the expression is a value, then it's printed, otherwise you need to explicitly call print (or any printing function like cat).
+And if the result of the expression is a value, then it's printed, otherwise, you need to explicitly call print (or any printing function like cat).

 ```r
 r # implicit